ewfx/gaipl-supernova/README.md

 execute the python file which opens up the UI that interacts with LLM upon submission of query from user

 ## 🏗️ Tech Stack
-Python
+Python,
-Google Gemini LLM - gemini-1.5-pro
+Google Gemini LLM - gemini-1.5-pro,
 Gradio for UI

 ## 👥 Team